Europia79/BombArena/README.md

 |**Totals**   | 137 | 78 | 78 |

-As you can see, the number of Bombs Defused in the last column will ALWAYS equal the `No of Bombs` that `Failed` to detonate.
+As you can see, the number of `Bombs Defused` in the last column will ALWAYS equal the `No of Bombs that Failed` to detonate`.

 Also notice what the SQL columns mean for the Bomb Game Type: